-In both the cities the largest proportion of fatalities for all road user categories (especially vulnerable road users) are associated with impacts with buses and trucks and then cars.
+An interesting feature emerging from this analysis is the involvement of MTW as impacting vehicles for pedestrian, bicyclist and MTW fatalities in cities. fatalities for all road user categories (especially vulnerable road users) are associated with impacts with buses and trucks and then cars.
 This is true for the other cities also.
 The most interesting feature emerging from this analysis is the involvement of MTW as impacting vehicles for pedestrian, bicyclist and MTW fatalities in cities.
 The proportion of pedestrian fatalities associated with MTW impacts ranges from 8 to 25 per cent of the total.
 The highest proportion was observed in Bhopal.
 The involvement of MTWs as impacting vehicles in VRU fatalities may be due to the fact that pedestrians and bicyclists do not have adequate facilities on the arterial roads of these cities and that they have to share the road space (the curb side lane) with MTW riders.